StoneMasons4106/connect-recipes/docs/README.md

 * Implementation of AJAX in the project came mainly from this [Flask Documentation Link](https://flask.palletsprojects.com/en/2.0.x/patterns/jquery/) and [Stack Overflow Link](https://stackoverflow.com/questions/16164604/rest-ajax-request-to-mongodb).

 * Checking to see if a string contained special characters via Regex and JS came from this [Stack Overflow Post](https://stackoverflow.com/questions/32311081/check-for-special-characters-in-string).

+* Pieces of code were taken from [this article](https://dev.to/mugas/flip-cards-with-javascript-2ad0) to create the recipe cards.

 #### Acknowledgments